-In contrast to Nelson, Sanchez, at only 23 years of age, entered the ring that night with the mantle of greatness already upon his shoulders.
+In contrast to Nelson, Sanchez, at only 23 years of age, entered the ring with the mantle of greatness already upon his shoulders.
 Since turning pro in 1975, his career had moved fast, almost as fast as the sports cars he loved to drive.
 He fought frequently, at least six bouts per year, and since battering Danny Lopez to win the featherweight crown, he had notched nine title defenses in just two years, his exciting knockout win over Wilfredo Gomez cementing his status as, pound-for-pound, one of the very best.

 Promoter Don King had recently begun negotiations for a big money super-fight between Sanchez and lightweight king Alexis Arguello, and at this point there really was no telling how far young Salvador’s talents could take him.
 Having been featured on network television in almost all of his title wins, the American public had come to admire his precision counter-punching, granite chin and excellent stamina.
 To everyone’s surprise, he would need all of these attributes to overcome the courageous challenge of Azumah Nelson in one of the most exciting contests in division history.

-From the opening bell, Nelson, with everything to gain and nothing to lose, and with a noisy contingent of fellow Ghanaians in the stands chanting and cheering, took the fight to Sanchez with a vengeance.
-The champion was a notoriously slow starter but even so, the ferocity of Nelson’s early forays surprised everyone.
-Setting a relentless pace, he scored with solid left hooks in the opening seconds and then followed up that attack with hard right hands behind an aggressive jab.
-A right lead shook Sanchez near the end of round one and Nelson leaped in to connect with both fists, even treating the fans to an improvised “Ali shuffle” between flurries of punches.
+From the opening bell, Nelson, with nothing to lose and a noisy contingent of fellow Ghanaians in the stands chanting and cheering, was a whirlwind of kinetic energy, attacking with abandon and firing big shots from all angles.
+The champion was a notoriously slow starter, but even so, the ferocity of Azumah’s early forays surprised all.
+Setting a relentless pace, he scored with left hooks in the opening seconds and then followed up with hard right hands behind an aggressive jab.
+A right lead shook Sanchez near the end of round one and Nelson leaped in to connect with both fists, even treating fans to an improvised Ali shuffle between flurries of punches.

 It was more of the same in the second with the challenger showing Sanchez no respect, making the champion miss and then countering with heavy shots from either hand.
 The straight right proved to be Nelson’s most effective weapon and thus the always patient and wily Sanchez looked to counter with the left hook, and early in the third a stiff one buckled the challenger’s legs, a portent of things to come.
 Still, every time the champion landed, Nelson fired back and the gutsy African won the fourth, ambushing Sanchez at the end of the round with hard rights and vicious hooks to the belly.
 A flush uppercut followed by a left to the gut appeared to deflate the champion and after the round he complained to his corner that he felt “weak.”

 But it was not to be.
 The fourteenth was another great action round but finally – finally! – there appeared some give on the part of the challenger, his strength waning, his legs faltering, his punches wider and slower.
-He had shocked everyone with his gallant stand, had given Sanchez the toughest battle of his career, and in the end it was not so much skill or technique or even experience deciding things as much as grit, stamina and the champion’s impervious chin, which had previously withstood bombs from Lopez, Gomez and Juan La Porte and now had taken the best from Nelson.
+He had shocked everyone with his gallant stand, had given Sanchez the toughest battle of his career, and in the end it was not so much skill or technique or even experience deciding the outcome as much as grit, stamina and the impervious chin of “The Invincible Eagle,” which had previously withstood bombs from Lopez, Gomez and Juan La Porte, and now had taken the best from Nelson and remained unshakable.

 An entire nation, and scores of boxing fans, mourned the death of this great warrior, a boxer who had, in less than three years, left an indelible mark on the sport and established himself as a true great.
-And part of what makes him great, an essential element in his legacy, is this epic fight, a contest made more meaningful and resonant as Azumah Nelson’s career unfolded and we learned that his brave effort on that summer night was not the result of some miraculous circumstance, but instead testament to the great Ghanaian’s talent and tenacity, to the abilities of a man who would later be recognized as the greatest African boxer of all-time.
+And part of what makes him great, an essential element in his legacy, is this epic fight, a contest made more meaningful and resonant as Azumah Nelson’s career unfolded and we learned that his brave effort on that summer night was not the result of some miraculous circumstance, but instead testament to the great Ghanaian’s talent and tenacity, to the abilities of a man who would come to be recognized as the greatest African boxer of all-time.